reykjavikcity/webtools/README.md

 small, clearly bounded number of different cache "keys" (e.g. one result per language).

+**Note on TTLs:** In non-production environments, TTL values are scaled down by a factor of `cachifyAsync.devTTLScaling` (default: `20`) to speed up development and testing.
+This means that a TTL of `1m` will only last for 3 seconds in development.
+This scaling factor is completely ignored in production, where TTLs are used as-is.
+Change this value to `1` to disable scaling in development, or any other number you like.

 **Options:**

 - `fn: <T>(...args: ay[]) => Promise<Result.TupleObj<T>>` — The async function